scality/Zenko/docs/docsource/installation/prepare/setting_up_a_cluster.rst

    version |min_kubernetes|.
 Scality recommends MetalK8s 2.4 or later, which
    satisfies this requirement.

-Most of the complexity of installing Zenko on a cluster involves deploying the cluster istelf.
-Scality supports MetalK8s_, an open source Kubernetes engine optimized for the Zenko use case.
 The following section describes general cluster requirements that have been tested on MetalK8s.
 Because MetalK8s is designed to operate without support from public cloud resources, the following sizing requirements are assumed sufficient for hosted cloud Kubernetes clusters, where such resources are available on demand.

 .. _General Cluster Requirements: